-As of Version 3.1, the radskman command line parameter to enable a system reboot is set to Y by default, therefore, if you wish to suppress a system reboot you must pass the radskman command line option hreboot=n.
+In version 4.2i, the radskman command line parameter to enable a system reboot is set to Y by default, therefore, if you wish to suppress a system reboot you must pass the radskman command line option hreboot=n.

 Refer to the Installation and Configuration Guide for the HP OpenView Application Manager Using Radia for UNIX (Application Manager Guide), for more information.